The Grazing Room

 FEAST (cont'd)

-Roast garlic mashed potatoes, roast asparagus and baby carrots, Dijon reduction
+Roast garlic mashed potatoes, roast asparagus and baby carrots, morels in chanterelle sea salt butter

 Suggested wine pairing: Pinot Noir.
 Anton Bauer.
 Austria ($16/glass)